theupdateframework/pep-on-pypi-with-tuf/README.rst

 * The *snapshot* (*release*) role: In order to prevent confusion due to the different meanings of the term "release" used in PEP 426 [17]_ and the TUF specification [16]_, the *release* role is renamed as the *snapshot* role.

 * Developer: Either the owner or maintainer of a project who is allowed to update the TUF metadata as well as distribution metadata and files for the project.

-* Online key: A private cryptographic key that MUST be stored on the PyPI server infrastructure.
+* On-pypi key: A private cryptographic key that MUST be stored on the PyPI infrastructure.
 This is usually to allow automated signing with the key.
   However, an attacker who compromises the PyPI infrastructure will be able to read these keys.

-* Offline key: A private cryptographic key that MUST be stored independent of the PyPI server infrastructure.
+* Off-pypi key: A private cryptographic key that MUST be stored independent of the PyPI server infrastructure.
 This prevents automated signing with the key.
 An attacker who compromises the PyPI infrastructure will not be able to immediately read these keys.